wp-plugins/greek-sort/readme.txt

 This means you can't use meta_key or meta_compare with greek_sort.
 If you need to use meta_compare, please consider using [meta_query](https://codex.wordpress.org/Class_Reference/WP_Meta_Query) instead.

-= Does this add anything to my database? =
-Yes, but not very much.

-* A custom field called "greek_sort" is added to posts for enabled post types.

-* These custom fields are removed when a post type is disabled.

-* All custom fields and settings are erased when the plugin is uninstalled.

-= Will this slow down my website? =
-No. This plugin is light.
-Itwdoesn't run on the front-end of your website.

 == Screenshots ==
 1. added before first submission